 Online Dog School Van Maanen LOCA Announce Overhaul of Website

-Drenthe, Netherlands, Dec.
-04, 2023 (GLOBE NEWSWIRE) -- Online hondenschool Van Maanen Loca is thrilled to announce the recent overhaul of its website to create a more user-friendly and easy-to-use experience that better showcases the range of courses, informative blog posts, and puppy training available at the online dog school.
+Drenthe, Netherlands – Online hondenschool Van Maanen Loca is thrilled to announce the recent overhaul of its website to create a more user-friendly and easy-to-use experience that better showcases the range of courses, informative blog posts, and puppy training available at the online dog school.

 With an updated and eye-catching design, Van Maanen LOCA’s new website enables visitors fluent in Dutch to easily access its basic puppy and obedience training, solving problematic behavior lessons and courses on how to become a dog trainer.